shastaxc/HasteInfo/README.md

 ## TODO / Known Issues
 * Verify if trust Dancers give 5% or 10% haste with Haste Samba.
 * Figure out what dispel packets look like.
 They should say exactly what haste effect was removed (e.g. "___ loses the effect of Victory March" has to come from the packet).
-Maybe this is just a "lost buff" packet, which would be even better.
+Maybe this sends a special "lost buff" packet, which tells the originating action of the buff (unlikely).
 * Update player table when changing merits and job point allocations.
 Update DW if necessary.
 * Fix: Not detecting weakness debuff immediately after raising.
 * Verify that debuff effects are properly detected and calculated: